wyxloading/files.md/README.md

 <img src="https://github.com/zakirullin/files.md/raw/main/docs/go.svg" alt="Files.md Bot logo" title="Files.md Bot" align="right" height="60" />

 # Files.md
-An application for your personal stuff.
+An application for your personal stuff:
+- ✅ Tasks
+- 📝 Notes
+- 🛒 Checklists
+- 💚 Journal
+- 🌱 Habits
+- 🍅 Pomodoro

 Everything is stored locally in plain text files.
 Can be used as a Telegram bot or as a desktop or mobile app.

 [Tasks management bot showcase in Dorofeev's club](https://club.mnogosdelal.ru/post/180/)